 - c.
 He sent His own Son to take upon Himself the sins of His people and then suffer under God's wrath in their stead.
 Jesus satisfied God's justice by His death and fulfilled the Law's demands by His perfect obedience. - d.
 Through Christ God is just or righteous in granting us pardon.
-Romans 3:24-26 NAU "being justified as a gift by His grace through the redemption which is in Christ Jesus; whom God displayed publicly as a propitiation in His blood through faith.
-This was to demonstrate His righteousness, because in the forbearance of God He passed over the sins previously committed; for the demonstration, I say, of His righteousness at the present time, so that He would be just and the justifier of the one who has faith in Jesus." - 5.
-There is no other way.
-No other Redeemer. - Acts 4:12 NAU "And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved." - John 14:6 NAU "Jesus said to him, "I am the way, and the truth, and the life; no one comes to the Father but through Me." - 6.
-Jesus Christ is our Passover Lamb.
-Through Jesus God passes over our sin and rebellion. - Micah 7:18 NAU "Who is a God like You, who pardons iniquity And passes over the rebellious act of the remnant of His possession?" - 7.
-Through Jesus Christ God casts our sin into the sea of forgetfulness.
+Romans 3:24-26 NAU "being justified as a gift by His grace through the redemption which is in Christ Jesus; 25 whom God displayed publicly as a propitiation in His blood through faith.
+This was to demonstrate His righteousness, because in the forbearance of God He passed over the sins previously committed; 26 for the demonstration, I say, of His righteousness at the present time, so that He would be just and the justifier of the one who has faith in Jesus."
+That God would be righteous in forgiving our guilt.

+5. There is no other way.
+No other Redeemer.

+Acts 4:12 NAU - "And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved."

+John 14:6 NAU - "Jesus said to him, "I am the way, and the truth, and the life; no one comes to the Father but through Me."

+6. Jesus Christ is our Passover Lamb.
+Through Jesus God passes over our sin and rebellion.

+Micah 7:18 NAU - "Who is a God like You, who pardons iniquity And passes over the rebellious act of the remnant of His possession?"

+- Through Jesus Christ God casts our sin into the sea of forgetfulness.
 Micah 7:19 NAU "He will tread our iniquities under foot.
-Yes, You will cast all their sins Into the depths of the sea." - C. What would motivate God to do such an act? - 1.
-God chose to redeem us by His great love. - Micah 7:18 NAU "He does not retain His anger forever, Because He delights in unchanging love." - Ephesians 2:4-7 NAU "But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved), and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus, so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus." - 2.
-Micah reminds us that God delights in His love.
-It's the frequently used word, 701. - Here it is translated "unchanging love."
+Yes, You will cast all their sins Into the depths of the sea." - C. What would motivate God to do such an act? - God chose to redeem us by His great love.
+Micah 7:18 NAU "He does not retain His anger forever, Because

+He delights in unchanging love."
+Ephesians 2:4-7 NAU - "But God, being rich in mercy, because of His great love with which He loved us, 5 even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved), 6 and raised us up with Him, and seated us with Him in the heavenly places in Christ Jesus, 7 so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus."

+2. Micah reminds us that God delights in His love.
+It's the frequently used word, הקסר.

+Here it is translated "unchanging love."
 It is sometimes translated "mercy."
 God delights in mercy.
-It is by God's wondrous mercy that He rescued us from the fires of hell. - 3.
-Micah says God takes delight in redeeming His people. - a.
-Too often we see God as harsh and wrathful.
-Yes, God is angry at sin, but He takes delight in saving His people.
-He takes delight in loving us.
+It is by God's wondrous mercy that He rescued us from the fires of hell.